-MKTG 622: PRICING (3 CREDITS) - PREREQUISITE: MKTG 512 MARKETING MANAGEMENT significant importance to marketing executives.
+MKTG 622: PRICING (3 CREDITS) - PREREQUISITE: MKTG 512 MARKETING MANAGEMENT

+Smart pricing is a critical aspect of a company's efforts to create value for the customer.
+It is a matter of significant importance to marketing executives.
 A thorough understanding of pricing strategies constitutes critical knowledge for anyone interested in running their own business or pursuing a career in product management, financial management, or various other areas.
-Through case analysis and real-world pricing problems, this course addresses the practical needs of the marketing manager.
+Through case analysis and realworld pricing problems, this course addresses the practical needs of the marketing manager.